microchip-pic-avr-examples/pic18f56q71-full-memory-card-mplab-mcc/README.md

 - Added option to print the sector data
 - Added hex viewer for sector data
 - Modified defines to match specification
+- Reduced clock frequency from 10.4 MHz to 8 MHz for more compatability

 ## Setup